Alexander Kluge: Cinematic works

-Kluge directed his first film in 1960, Brutality in Stone, a twelve-minute, black and white, lyrical montage work which, against the German commercial (Papa's Kino) cinematic amnesia of the prior decade, inaugurated an exploration of the Nazi past.
-The film premièred in 1961 at what would become the showcase for the new generation of German filmmakers, the Westdeutsche Kurzfilmtage (now known as the International Short Film Festival Oberhausen) in Oberhausen, Germany.
+In 1960, Kluge directed his first film, Brutality in Stone, a 12-minute, black-and-white, lyrical montage work that, defying the German commercial cinematic amnesia of the previous decade, inaugurated an exploration of the Nazi era.
+The film premiered in 1961 at what became the showcase for the new generation of German filmmakers, the Westdeutsche Kurzfilmtage in Oberhausen.

-Kluge was one of twenty-six signatories to the Oberhausen Manifesto of 1962, which marked the launch of the New German Cinema.
-That same year, with filmmakers Edgar Reitz and Detlev Schleiermacher, Kluge established the Ulm Institut für Filmgestaltung at the Hochschule für Gestaltung Ulm, to promote the critical and aesthetic practices of Young German Film and the New German Cinema.
+Kluge was one of 26 signatories to the Oberhausen Manifesto of 1962, which marked the launch of the New German Cinema.
+Also in 1962, Kluge and filmmakers Edgar Reitz and Detlev Schleiermacher established the Institut für Filmgestaltung at the Hochschule für Gestaltung Ulm, to promote the critical and aesthetic practices of Neuer Deutscher Film and Autorenfilm.
 In 1965 he was a member of the jury at the 15th Berlin International Film Festival.

-He went on to direct a number of films which have an inherent critique of commercial cinema and television through the creation of a counter-public sphere and their deployment of experimental forms, including montage.
-They include Abschied von Gestern (Yesterday Girl) (1966), an adaptation of Kluge's story "Anita G."; Die Artisten in der Zirkuskuppel: Ratlos (Artists under the Big Top: Perplexed) (1968); and The Assault of the Present on the Rest of Time (1985).
+Kluge directed several films that critique commercial cinema and television by creating a counter-public sphere and using experimental forms, including montage.
+His first feature film, Abschied von Gestern (Yesterday Girl), an adaptation of his story "Anita G.", was the first film after World War II by a German director to receive the Silver Lion of the Venice Film Festival.
+Die Artisten in der Zirkuskuppel: ratlos (Artists under the Big Top: Perplexed) was the first such film to receive the Golden Lion.
+Another signature film, released in 1985, is Der Angriff der Gegenwart auf die übrige Zeit (The Assault of the Present on the Rest of Time).

-In 2017, Kluge and his studio are featured in the film Finite and Infinite Games by artist Sarah Morris.
-The film, which focuses around the Elbphilharmonie in Hamburg, Germany, includes debate between Kluge and Morris on architecture, music, and the religious philosophy of American academic James P. Carse.
+Kluge and his studio are featured in Sarah Morris's 2017 film Finite and Infinite Games.
+The film focuses on the Elbphilharmonie in Hamburg, and includes debate between Kluge and Morris on architecture, music, and the religious philosophy of American academic James P. Carse.

-In 2025, his debut feature film Primitive Diversity was featured in the Harbour section of the 54th International Film Festival Rotterdam to be screened in February 2025.
+In 2025, Kluge's debut feature film, Primitive Diversity, was featured in the harbour section of the 54th International Film Festival Rotterdam.

 Television work

-In 1987, Kluge founded the television production company Development Company for Television Program mbH (DCTP), which produces late-night and night-time independent television slots on the private channels RTL Television, Sat.1, and VOX.
+In 1987, Kluge founded the television production company Development Company for Television Program (DCTP), which produces late-night and nighttime independent television slots on the private channels RTL Television, Sat.1, and VOX.

-Much of the DCTP programs consist of television documentaries by Kluge (often characterized by the lack of spoken narration and a heavy reliance upon text as well as graphical montages and image editing) as well as many interviews Kluge leads with various international personalities from the fields of arts, entertainment, science, philosophy, and politics.
-Some of the interviewed are fictitious characters portrayed by professional actors Helge Schneider and Peter Berling, or factual people parodied by the two, including, but not limited to, Adolf Hitler, historical Roman generals, Napoleon's political advisors, or the lawyer of Michael Jackson.
+Many of the DCTP programs consist of television documentaries by Kluge (often characterized by lack of spoken narration and heavy reliance on text as well as graphical montages and image editing) and interviews by Kluge of various international personalities from the fields of arts, entertainment, science, philosophy, and politics.
+Some of the interviewees are fictional characters portrayed by professional actors Helge Schneider and Peter Berling, or factual people parodied by the two, including Adolf Hitler, historical Roman generals, Napoleon's political advisors, and Michael Jackson's lawyer.

-Beside Kluge's own productions, DCTP also co-produces so-called Magazinsendungen, which are investigatory programs in cooperation with Der Spiegel (SPIEGEL TV), Stern (stern TV), Süddeutsche Zeitung (Süddeutsche TV), Neue Zürcher Zeitung (NZZ Format), and the British Broadcasting Corporation.
+Beside Kluge's own productions, DCTP also co-produces so-called Magazinsendungen, investigatory programs in cooperation with Der Spiegel (SPIEGEL TV), Stern (stern TV), Süddeutsche Zeitung (Süddeutsche TV), Neue Zürcher Zeitung (NZZ Format), and the British Broadcasting Corporation.